 During the night of July 18, 64 AD, a fire had broke out in the merchant area of the city.
 Strong summer winds fanned the fire, with flames quickly spreading throughout the old dry wooden buildings of the city.
 As the fire grew larger, it took on a life of its own, consuming everything in its path.
 It burned for six days and seven nights before finally coming under control.
 By then, the city of Rome was in ruins, with some seventy percent of the city destroyed.

 As, for Rome, a city made of marble and stone would grow from the ashes.
-The rebuild would incorporate wider streets, plenty of pedestrian arcades and ample supplies of water to extinguish any future fires.
+Its redesign would incorporate wider streets, plenty of pedestrian arcades and ample supplies of water to extinguish any future fires.